Monday 9:00 am - 5:00 pm Tuesday 9:00 am - 8:00 pm Wednesday 9:00 am - 8:00 pm Thursday 10:00 am - 5:00 pm Friday 9:00 am - 5:00 pm

 Networking in the U.S. | Be Proactive

 According to experts, 65-85% of all job leads in the U.S. come from or through people that you know, i.e. your network.
 The purpose of networking is to build meaningful relationships with people in careers, fields, and organizations that interest you.
 By building these relationships, you can gather a great deal of useful information and learn about professional opportunities.
-Learn more about networking and visit our career resource library for information, tips, and resources.
+Visit our career resource library, located in the Career Center, for information, tips, and resources.

 Begin building your network in the U.S. through social opportunities.
 Your new friends at AU may have contacts in your field of interest.
 Ask them to introduce you to individuals in these fields and attend Career Center and other professional events for additional networking opportunities.
 Request business cards and follow up by e-mail or phone.
 You can also identify professional contacts by researching organizations on LinkedIn, through faculty, or AU alumni.